 As you can see, some people choose to partake in disaster tourism activities because they have an interest in learning about the world, others want to expand their social awareness or connect with people who have had traumatic experiences.

 Some people are in search of authenticity and this is their primary motivation for becoming a disaster tourist.
 They want to experience the disaster area first hand, without intermediaries such as the media, who may not portray the event or situation accurately or fully.
+There are many ways that tourists can experience disaster tourism in an authentic way such as this, such visiting the wall in Berlin or going on a Chernobyl tour.

 Other people simply want to be near danger.
 Some tourists seek to partake in dangerous experiences or visit dangerous areas, also known as extreme tourism.
 This can also be a motivation for visiting a disaster area.
 In fact, there are specific tour operators who will organise for tourists to undertake such trips, such as Hands on Disaster Response and Relief International.